-PPL is committed to appropriate assessment and management of any modern slavery risk in its business and supply chain, albeit that PPL's current assessment is that the nature and extent of PPL's exposure to the risk of modern slavery is relatively low.
+PPL continues to be committed to appropriate assessment and management of any modern slavery risk in its business and supply chain, albeit that PPL's assessment remains unchanged, that the nature and extent of PPL's exposure to the risk of modern slavery is relatively low.
 In particular, PPL's business as a copyright licensing organisation means that PPL is not involved in, and does not have any direct dealings with factories or suppliers in relation to, manufacturing activities.